Browns Mills in Burlington County, New Jersey — The American Northeast (Mid-Atlantic)

 Location.
-39° 57.621′ Touch for map.
+39° 57.621′ N, 74° 30.409′ W. Marker is in Browns Mills, New Jersey, in Burlington County.
+Marker is on West Whitesbog Road 0.2 miles east of North Whitesbog Road, on the right when traveling east.
 Marker is located in Historic Whitesbog Village in Brendan T. Byrne State Forest.
+Touch for map.
 Marker is in this post office area: Browns Mills NJ 08015, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 A Million Dollar Resource (approx. 0.2 miles away); Whitesbog Village (approx. 0.2 miles away); Conservation and Environmental Studies Center, Inc. (approx. 0.2 miles away); Exploring the Pinelands (approx. 0.2 miles away); Dedicated To Those Who Served (approx. 4 miles away); A Limited Resource (approx. 5.6 miles away); MacDonald Hall (approx. 7.1 miles away); 44th Infantry Division (approx. 7.1 miles away).
 Touch for a list and map of all markers in Browns Mills.

 1. Elizabeth Coleman White.
 (Submitted on August 10, 2010, by Deb Hartshorn of Burlington County, New Jersey.)

 2. Whitebog Preservation Trust.
 (Submitted on August 10, 2010, by Deb Hartshorn of Burlington County, New Jersey.)